Ilan Bacha

-Ilan Bacha (born 5 March 2005) is a French professional footballer who plays as a midfielder for the French club Paris FC.
+Ilan Bacha (born 5 March 2005) is a French professional footballer who plays as a midfielder for Slovenian PrvaLiga club Koper.

 Club career

 Bacha is a youth product of Paris FC since 2011, and signed his first aspirant contract with the club on 18 December 2020.
 He made his professional debut with Paris FC in a 2–1 Ligue 2 loss to Toulouse on 2 April 2022.

 International career

 Bacha was born in France and is of Algerian descent.
 He was called up to the France U16 in December 2020.
 He was called up to the Algeria U17s in February 2021.